IGEL-Community/PSIGEL/Docs/Scripting-with-PSIGEL.md

   $_.Comment -eq 'update' -and $_.FirmwareId -eq $LatestFirmwareId } | Update-UMSDevice -Comment ''

-# get all devices that do not have the latest firmware
+# get all online devices that do not have the latest firmware
 $UpdateDeviceColl = Get-UMSDevice -Filter online | Where-Object {
   $_.Online -eq $false -and $_.FirmwareId -ne $LatestFirmwareId }